-In addition to this, cyber security is a critical concern, and measures will need to be taken to increase awareness, securing reliable connections and information and protecting against cyber-attacks, which may have direct impacts on vital infrastructure and industries.
+In addition to this, cybersecurity is a critical concern, and measures will need to be taken to increase awareness, securing reliable connections and information and protecting against cyberattacks, which may have direct impacts on vital infrastructure and industries.

-In a nutshell, the digitalisation of IWT offers opportunities to mitigate the challenges posed by climate change and low water problems, while also making IWT more attractive and efficient.
+Furthermore, the digital transformation of IWT offers opportunities to mitigate the challenges posed by climate change and low water problems, while also making IWT more attractive and efficient.
 These opportunities are based on synchromodal transport concepts and highly accurate and accessible forecasts of fairway conditions such as water depths and traffic situation.

-The digital transformation of IWT is founded on three pillars as depicted in Figure 10: Connected Information Services, Physical Internet/Synchromodality and Smart Shipping.
-These three pillars are derived originally from the three Green Deal objectives used in the mobility strategy of the EU.
-This transformation was done to put these abstract objectives into concrete actions and developments in IWT.
-The smart mobility objective is equivalent to the smart shipping pillar in IWT.
+The digital transformation of IWT is founded on three pillars as depicted in Figure 10: Connected information services, synchromodality and smart shipping used in the mobility strategy of the EU.
+This digital transformation was done to put these abstract objectives into concrete actions and developments in IWT.
+The smart mobility

+^{} People use road and railway transport on a daily basis and are aware of the existence of those.
+However, even people who live close to a major waterway strategies equivalent to the smart shipping pillar in IWT.
 Resilient mobility is achieved by synchromodality and chosen topics from availability of information.
 Similar sustainable mobility relies on certain aspects of synchromodality but mainly on availability of information.
 Those pillars are obviously intertwined, as smart technology requires data and information as well as synchromodality relies on reliable data.
-However, they are independent in certain aspects, which allows them to see as different means to achieve the overall objectives.
+However, they are independent in certain aspects, which allows them to be seen as different means to achieve the overall objectives.

-People use road and railway transport on a daily basis and are aware of the existence of those.
-However, even people who live close to a major waterway (most people don't) are not aware of the existence and capabilities of IWT.
+(most people don't) are not aware of the existence and capabilities of IWT.
 Visibility and raising awareness is important with regard to funding, finding employees, etc.